 All staff are governed by their contract of employment and the school's Acceptable Use Policy, which covers the use of mobile phones/personal equipment for taking pictures of pupils, and where these are stored.
-At St John's, no member of staff will ever use their personal phone to capture photos or videos of pupils.
+At St John's Upper Holloway C of E Primary School no member of staff will ever use their personal phone to capture photos or videos of pupils.